 Marine Protected Nature Reserve

 “Sainte Anne Marine National Park is three miles from Mahé Island.
 Created in 1973 to protect a small group of six islands, it’s the South Western Indian Ocean’s first marine protected area.
 Only accessible by sea, the Marine Park has a unique concentration of underwater ecosystems and coral gardens.
 The reserve’s seagrass meadows are the largest in the granitic bank of the Seychelles archipelago.”

 Six Islands in Sainte Anne Marine Park

-The Park covers about 6 square miles.
+The Marine Park covers about six square miles.
 Islands include Moyenne, Cachée, St. Anne, Cerf, Longue, and Round.
 Each island has unique, fascinating history and folklore.
-The islands have thick, tropical vegetation and incredible white-sand beaches.
-Hawksbill turtles, manta rays, green sea turtles, bluespotted stingrays, and bottlenose dolphins flourish on the islands and are regular Marine Park visitors.
+The islands have thick, tropical vegetation and white-sand beaches.
+Hawksbill turtles, manta rays, green sea turtles, bluespotted stingrays, and bottlenose dolphins flourish on the islands and are regular Park visitors.

 St. Anne is the largest island and site of the first French settlement in 1770 – a “courageous undertaking of an island surrounded by swamps teeming with crocodiles”.
 During World War II, St. Anne was a military base for the Royal Marines.
 In the early 19th century, it was a whaling station.
 Today, it’s a nesting site for hawksbill sea turtles.

 Visitors and locals share a fascination for legends of pirates and buried treasure.
-“Focus has been on Bel-Ombre, in the Northern part of Mahé Island, where it’s believed that Olivier Le Vasseur’s (a notorious French pirate from Calais) hid treasure worth £150 million.”
+“Focus has been on Bel-Ombre, in the Northern part of Mahé Island, where it’s believed that notorious French pirate Olivier Le Vasseur’s from Calais hid treasure worth £150 million.”
 Le Vasseur threw his treasure map to the crowd before being hanged.

 In 1756, Captain Corneille Nicholas Morphey, an explorer from the French East India Company, took possession of the Seychelles in the name of the King of France.
 Morphey named the island after Sainte Anne, Mother of the Virgin Mary.
-Upon his arrival, the Feast of Sainte Anne was celebrated on the island.
+Upon his arrival, the island celebrated the Feast of Sainte Anne.

-Cerf, the second largest island, was named after Captain Morphey’s frigate Le Cerf.
+Cerf the second largest island, was named after Captain Morphey’s frigate Le Cerf.
 Cerf’s shallow water and coral reefs are popular for snorkeling, swimming, and diving.
 As part of Sainte Anne Marine National Park, it’s a protected island.
-Fishing is prohibited, and diving and snorkeling are spectacular!
+Fishing is prohibited, and the diving and snorkeling are spectacular!